mariolibro/ProductionLineHotmoka/README.md

     $ moka create-account 50000000000 --payer faucet --url panarea.hotmoka.io
 ```

-- Using EclipseIDE, import the two projects:
+- Using EclipseIDE (I have used v2021.12), import the two projects via `Import existing projects into the workspace` and selecting the two directory:
   - `/runs`
   - `/production_line`